intel/xom-switch/README.md

  # XOM-Switch
  **(eXecutable-Only Memory Switch)**

 xom-switch is the eXecutable-Only-Memory (XOM) enabling tool for x86 Linux system.
 It aims to mitigate code disclosure guided ROP attacks.
-This is is 1st tool using Intel's Memory Protection Keys (MPK) feature for XOM enabling.
-It protects all code modules in the runtime including executable and dependent libraries without requiring source code or heavyweight binary translation/rewriting. xom-switch uses non-intrusive way to intercept program runtime by instrumenting program loader (ld.so).
+This is is the 1st tool using Intel's Memory Protection Keys (MPK) feature for XOM enabling. xom-switch protects all code modules in the runtime including executable and dependent libraries without requiring source code or heavyweight binary translation/rewriting. xom-switch uses non-intrusive way to intercept program runtime by instrumenting program loader (ld.so).

 ## Background